-Our goal is to leverage David’s training and experience in Kansas water resources, Kansas water law, and solutions development, dispute resolution, and his good working relationship with state and local officials, to assist waterusers, interest groups, and local government in meeting their water resources needs.
+KRWC’s goal is to leverage David’s training and experience in Kansas water resources, Kansas water law, solutions development, dispute resolution, and his good working relationship with state and local officials, to assist waterusers, and local governments in meeting their water resources needs.

-Our current practice is focused in two areas: 1) water right consulting for municipal, irrigation, and investment clients and 2) assisting groundwater management districts in water conservation, particularly in the development and implementation of Local Enhanced Management Areas (LEMAs).
+KWRC’s practice is focused in two areas: 1) water right consulting for municipal, industry, irrigation, and investment clients and 2) assisting groundwater management districts in water conservation, particularly in the development and implementation of Local Enhanced Management Areas (LEMAs).

 Mr. Barfield is licensed to practice engineering in the State of Kansas.
 Mr. Barfield’s degrees include a BS in Civil Engineering and MS degree in Water Resources Engineering, both from the University of Kansas.

 His 35-year career at DWR included a great deal of rewarding experiences.
 Below is a summary of some of that experience writing from his perspective.
 These accomplishments are not his alone, but the accomplishments of the team at DWR and others assisting in these important matters.

 Highlights from Mr. Barfield’s career at DWR, 1984-2020